chiminey/chiminey/docs/developer_manual.rst

 """""""""""""""""""""""""""""""""""

 A payload contains two types of files: *domain-specific* and *system*.
 All domain-specific files are provided by the developer while the system files are included in the Chiminey package.
-The system files are composed Makefiles and bash scripts.
+The system files are composed of Makefiles and bash scripts.
-The contents of some of the system files needs to be changed to satisfy the requirements of a specific smart connector.
+The content of some of the system files needs to be changed to satisfy the requirements of a specific smart connector.

     - The **Makefiles** provide API through which the Chiminey server sets-up execution environment, executes domain-specific programs and monitor setup and execution progress.
 Therefore, the contents of the Makesfiles must not be changed.